Battle of Robănești: The charge

 In the meantime, the 9th Roșiori regiment had stopped near some straw stacks, at about 800 meters south-west of the Pârșani forest.
 Lieutenant Emil Mora, who had scouted the area, reported to Colonel Călinescu that he had identified the position of the German artillery and could indicate the line along which the Romanian cavalry could charge that position.
 However, the Romanians had no information about the position of the other German troops.
 Colonel Călinescu accepted the advice and ordered his second in command to select the squadron for the charge.
 At this moment, captain Alexandru Filitti volunteered to lead his squadron to charge the German positions.

 Having lost some of its men in previous combats, the squadron was only 110 swords strong, and all other officers besides its commander had been sent on various missions.
 Captain Filitti decided to have two platoons, under the command of sergeant Ion Bălașa, advance northwards, under cover of a small hill and then to attack the flank of the artillery position.
 Captain Filitti decides to lead himself the main charge.
-Lieutenant Emil Mora, who was in charge of the supplied of the regiment and lieutenant Iuliu Roșca aide-de-camp of the regiment commander volunteer to take command of one of two platoons.
+Lieutenant Emil Mora, who was in charge of the supplies of the regiment and lieutenant Iuliu Roșca aide-de-camp of the regiment commander volunteer to take command of one of two platoons.
 Another volunteer was 67-year-old sergeant Gheorghe Donici, who had participated in the Romanian War of Independence.

 When the charge approached the German positions, the Germans hastily pulled back their cannons.
 The entire 3rd squadron continued its charge to pursue the retreating artillery.
 In doing this they came under the fire of the German machine guns which had been hidden behind the haystacks and the fire of the German infantry which had been hidden in trenches along the Craiova–Balș road.
 Captain Filitti was wounded by fire but continued his charge until his horse was killed by a hand grenade and he himself was heavily wounded and taken prisoner.

 The result of the charge was the total annihilation of the 3rd squadron.
 Only two officers and 16 soldiers survived and were taken prisoners.
 The losses amounted to one officer and 94 soldiers.